 The focal length of the lens determines how ‘zoomed in’ your photos are.
 The higher the number, the more zoomed your lens will be.

-It is often misunderstood that the focal length is measured from the front or rear of the lens when, in reality, it’s the distance between the point of convergence in your lens to the sensor or film in your camera.
+It is often misunderstood that the focal length is measured from the front or rear of the lens.

 Ultra Wide Angle and Fisheye 14-24 mm

-These lenses are often considered speciality items and not often included as part of a kit lens.
-They create such a wide angle of view that they can appear distorted. this is down to the lens having to fit more of the scene into film or sensor.
+These lenses are often considered speciality items.
+Usually, they are not included as part of a starter kit.
+They create such a wide angle of view that can feel unnatural to work with at the beginning.
+This is down to the lens having to fit more of the scene into the image than what your eyes can see at once.

-These lenses are not suitable for portraits as they enhance the perspective so much that facial features can look unnatural.
+These lenses are not suitable for portraits.
+They enhance the perspective so much that facial features can look unnatural.

 Wide Angle 24-35 mm